MonaHodaei/AICourseProject/README.md

 ## Code Attribution

-This codebase was developed as part of the ICLR 2026 paper by Mona Hodaei.
+This codebase was developed as part of AI course project by Mona Hodaei.
 The following attribution applies to individual components:

 | File | Origin |
 |------|--------|